dblasko/opcua-server-benchmark/README.md

 python bin/experiment_controller.py post-process SESSION_NAME [SESSION_NAME2 ...]
 ```
 The experiments that have been run in the session are automatically detected and processed.

+**Multi-node experiments summary**: When running multiple experiments that query multiple nodes, and doing that for different numbers of nodes (to observe scaling), you end up with one experiment-session folder per number of nodes.
+An extra script has been written under `analysis/node_scaling_comparison.py` to generate a visual summary of the multiple experiments.
+To run it, please update the `EXPERIMENT_PREFIX` constant in the code to the prefix the different experiment-session folders have in common (e.g. `"data/wfl_21_june_"` if you have `"data/wfl_21_june_10_nodes"` and `"data/wfl_21_june_20_nodes"`).

 ____